sarthak0613/COVID19-Project/README.md

 ![image](https://github.com/sarthak0613/COVID19-Project/assets/135547703/cbb8d588-a7a2-4681-8e01-4523700b5fbc)

+## --Some key Insights--

+- Maharashtra had the most number of confirmed cases.
+- Daman & Diu had the best recovery rate.
+- Ernakulum district of Kerala had the most number of delta confirmed cases.
+- Most number of testing was carried out in Uttar Pradesh.

 ## --Problems Faced--

 - Excessive amount of null values made it difficult for analysis, so we had to replace with zero, mean, etc.